WHO IS SUPERVISION FOR?

 My supervision rate is based on the average of what you charge your own clients per hour.
 I have a base rate that varies from country to country as I work with coaches across the globe.

-Global: minimum US$65 per 2-hour supervision session (variable based on your country)
+Global: minimum US$150 per 2-hour supervision session (variable based on your country and practice)

 HOW WILL IT HELP?